timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 ## Set up documentation

-Write a tutorial page, an explanation page, and a reference page.
-We'll skip the "how-to" because this package is fairly simple and the tutorial should suffice for most users.
-The note above about "reducing demands" applies here too; to save yourself time, you can be quite brief but do not omit any essential components.
+I will ask you to write a tutorial page and a reference page.
+For reasons of time (and becaue this is simple package), we will skip "how-to" and "explanation."
+To save yourself time, you can be quite brief but do not omit any essential components.
+Here are the key steps (remember, the necessary components are linked [above](#documentation)):

+1. Create an empty file, `docs/src/tutorial.md`
+2. Title the "page" `# Tutorial`
+3. Add brief text showing how to create a graph and then plot it.
+(To keep this exercise short, don't include any other functionality in the tutorial.)
+Use the graph `graph = [[2,3,4], [1,3], [1,2], [1,5,6], [4,6], [4,5]]`.

    All examples in your tutorial should use doctests--remember, a key part of a good tutorial is that *it must work*.
 Using doctests ensures that you don't need to test it manually for each change to the package.

-Build the documentation & view locally.
-Once working, set up the secrets for deployment.
-Also add previews to `docdeploy`.
+Use a named doctest, e.g., `jldoctest tutorial`, so that you can use separate code-blocks, one showing its creation and another showing how it looks when graphed.
+Your doctest should include the output of the plot as created by `UnicodePlots`.

+4. List `tutorial.md` in the `make.jl` file.
+You don't (yet) need to make modifications to `index.md`.
+5. Build the documentation.
+Here's a pretty safe way in VS Code (assuming you're in the package's environment to start with):

+    ```julia
+    julia> using CIandDocsExercise

+    shell> cd docs
+    /home/tim/Documents/teaching/scicomputing/homeworks/CIandDocsExercise/docs

+    (CIandDocsExercise) pkg> activate .
+    Activating environment at `~/Documents/teaching/scicomputing/homeworks/CIandDocsExercise/docs/Project.toml`

+    julia> include("make.jl")
+    ```

+5. View the docs in your browser (open `docs/build/index.html`).
+For now, you'll note that your reference material appears in `index.html`.
+(We'll fix that next.)
+Check that your tutorial looks roughly as intended.
+This might be a good place to make a commit.
+6. Create a blank `reference.md`.
+Move the function-documentation currently in `index.md` to `reference.md` and give that page a title (I chose `# Reference`).
+Write a tiny bit of narrative text in `index.md` to explain what this package is about.
+7. Build your documentation again and check that it looks good.
-Finally, add a `doctest` step to your tests to make sure your documentation doesn't inadvertently break.
+8. Add a `doctest` step to your tests to make sure your documentation doesn't inadvertently break. **Tip** If you get `UndefVarError` errors when running doctests, it's likely that the tests are running without loading your package.
+Consider using the syntax `jldoctest; setup=:(using CIandDocsExercise)` so that the test will first load the package without you including it in the example.
+(If you prefer to add it as a manual step in the example, that's fine too.)
+9. Once working, set up the secrets for deployment.
+10. In `deploydocs` (called from `make.jl`), turn on previews.
+11. Submit as a PR.
+Check that the doc build worked, inspect the preview (this typically takes ~15 minutes to show up, at least for the first time), and merge.

 ## Ensure your README badges work